 Cynthia Harrison focuses on women and public policy, with particular focus on the current constitutional status of women, the long-term impact of the women's movement, the need to resolve the issue of child care and women's work, and the policy goals of feminist organizations concerning poor women.
-Her current book project, tentatively entitled Race, Class, Feminism and the American Policy Crucible, 1966-2000, examines the interaction between the U.S. political system and exponents of the feminist policy agenda with respect to measures affecting poor and minority women.
-She teaches courses in women's history, women and public policy, and constitutional history, and she is a member of the DC Commission on Women.
-(Complete C.V.)
+Her current research examines the interaction between the U.S. political system and exponents of the feminist policy agenda with respect to measures affecting poor and minority women.
+She teaches courses in women's history, women and public policy, and constitutional history.
+She also served for three terms on the DC Commission for Women.

 "Creating a National Feminist Agenda: The Women's Action Alliance and Feminist Coalition Building in the 1970s."
 In Feminist Coalitions: Historical Perspectives on Second-Wave Feminism in the United States, ed.
 Stephanie Gilmore, 19-47.
 Champaign, IL: University of Illinois Press, 2006.